Pacific Rocky Intertidal Monitoring: Trends and Synthesis

 West Cove is dominated by a mixture of consolidated granite bedrock and boulder fields, and the area surrounding the site is comprised of a mixture of consolidated bedrock, boulder fields, and cobble beach.
 The primary coastal orientation of this site is southwest.

 Long-Term Monitoring Surveys at West Cove were established in 2011 and are done by Navy Marine Ecology Consortium.
 Long-Term MARINe surveys currently target the following species: Chthamalus/Balanus (Acorn Barnacles), Mytilus (California Mussel), Silvetia (Golden Rockweed), Endocladia (Turfweed), and Pisaster (Ochre Star).
+Click here to view Long-Term trends at this site.

 Biodiversity Surveys were done by University of California Santa Cruz in 2013.
 The Biodiversity Survey grid encompasses one section that is approximately 30 meters (along shore) x 50 meters (seaward).
+Click here to view Biodiversity Survey findings at this site.

 For more information about West Cove, please contact Suzanne Graham.